expectedparrot/edsl/docs/colab_notebooks.rst

 4. Connect your Google Drive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To access your files in Google Drive, you need to connect your Google Drive to Colab:
+To access your files in Google Drive, you need to connect your Google Drive to Colab.
+Run the following code to do this, and accept the permissions request in the pop-up window:

 .. code:: python